 Matcha, matcha, matcha.
 Lately, you see its vibrant green hue coloring the internet everywhere with various photos of tantalizing matcha recipes that range from matcha teas to even matcha ice cream.
 But what is matcha?
 Matcha is a type of green tea from Japan that is cultivated and prepared as a powder in order to release its concentrated matcha health benefits, intense color and flavor!

 To really understand how special this matcha tea variety is, you'd have to go back to the Chinese Zen monks of the 8th century who discovered how to pulverize green tea leaves rather than steam them.
-These monks would form the pulverized tea into bricks and break off a piece, mashing it into a fine powder, and whisk it with hot water in a bowl.
-Over time the preparation of this drink became ritualistic and ceremonies were created around the consumption of it.
+These monks would form the pulverized tea into bricks and break off a piece, mash it into a fine powder and whisk it with hot water in a bowl.
+Over time the preparation of this drink became ritualistic and ceremonies were created around its consumption.

 In the 12th century, these practices and teas were brought to Japan by Zen Buddhist monks.
 It became less popular in China and gained popularity in Japan becoming a sign of social status and in tea ceremonies.
 It was not until the late 12th century that it became a widely popular beverage.
 To this day the Japanese tea ceremony, Chanoyu, is a spiritual tradition that literally translates to “the way of tea.”

 Matcha consumed today in America is done so in a much more casual way, but it is helpful to keep in mind the traditional Japanese tea ceremony where the preparation of matcha comes from.
 As we enjoy our matcha we can embrace the mindfulness of the drink and the Zen belief that every encounter is unique and can never be reproduced.
 Beyond drinking tea, this means that each moment and experience, each cup of matcha, cannot be replicated and should truly be treasured.
 Life is in the present moment.